- Saturday | April 18, 2020

 - Professional group (3 or more from the same institution): $80

 - Reduced registration (students, family members and friends of MAPs): $45

-- Student groups (3 or more students from the same institution): $35
+- Student group (3 or more students from the same university): $35

 - MAPs: Free